Hearing health and hearing aids

 The short answer?
 Yes.
 To some degree.
-Remember those little hairs inside your ear that help collect sounds and send them to your brain?
-They naturally break down a little bit with age.
-So, there’s not much to be done about that.
+The little hairs inside your ears may naturally break down a little bit with age.
 But there are a few ways to help avoid other possible causes of hearing loss.8

-- Avoid or limit lots of noise: You know when you’re out somewhere and you may have to shout just to have a conversation?
-That’s a sign that the noise level may be too loud and may damage your hearing.
+- Avoid or limit lots of noise: If you’re out somewhere and you may have to shout just to have a conversation, that’s a sign that the noise level may be too loud and may damage your hearing.
 If you have to be around loud noise, try to limit the amount of time you’re exposed.

-- Protect your ears: If you know you’ve got a concert coming up, your neighbors are re-doing their deck (power tools), or it’s time to mow your lawn, invest in quality ear protection.
-If someone makes fun of your ear plugs or noise-cancelling earmuffs, tell them it’s their loss.
-Literally.
-(Their hearing loss.
-Get it?)
+- Protect your ears: If you know you’ve got a concert coming up, a neighbor is consistently using loud power tools or it’s time to mow your lawn, invest in quality ear protection.

 - Create a quiet environment: Be mindful about buying low-noise household appliances.
 And if you’re out somewhere with background noise (like a movie theater or restaurant) don’t be afraid to ask a staff member to turn the volume down.